corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

 The name got changed because it was confusing.

 "Object safety" suggests that Rust has "objects" in the traditional OOP sense and that the term is about "safety", which is misleading.
-The new term "dyn compatibility" does a better job at reflecting that it's about whether a trait can be used with `dyn Trait` for dynamic dispatch. [^personal_note]
+The new term "dyn compatibility" does a better job at reflecting that it's about whether a trait can be used with `dyn Trait` in the context of dynamic dispatch. [^personal_note]

-[^personal_note]: I personally don't like either of the terms "object safety" or "dyn compatibility" because they sound like some obscure technical jargon.
-Certainly, "object safety" is misleading because Rust doesn't have "objects" in the traditional OOP sense -- it lacks classes and inheritance.
-And it's not about "safety" either, since it's really about whether a trait can be used with dynamic dispatch.
-"dyn compatibility" is better, but you have to know a lot of Rust jargon to understand what's going on.
-But to be honest, I also can't think of a better name that is both short and accurate.
+[^personal_note]: I personally don't like either of the terms, but to be honest, I also can't think of a better name that is both short and accurate.

 {% end %}